The First Half

 This scene gives provenance to the four-string tenor banjo, an instrument popularly played as a melody in Traditional Irish Music.
 Originally brought to Ireland by returned emigrants from the United States, its music again displays the colourful history of our nation and the influence our travels have had on both Irish culture and music.

 Sean Murphy, the Musical Director displays the musicality of the instrument with a series of lively frisky numbers, synonymous with the banjo.

 SCENE 9 PART 1

 Although Irish Dancing is popularly known for its hard shoe dancing style, dancing with soft shoes or pumps is a sensational sight to behold.
 This style of dancing is quite athletic in its formation and is the first style of dancing taught to children when learning the technique of Irish Dancing .
 Our female Irish Dancers glide with grace and elegance across the stage in a light shoe jig to show the contrast between the two styles.

 SCENE 9 PART 2

-The set then moves to an Irish Dance A capella performed by one of World Champion Male Dancers.
+The set then moves to an Irish Dance A cappella performed by one of our World Champion Male Irish Dancers.
 One of the spellbinding moments of the entire show, viewers can experience first-hand the raw artistry and technicality of Irish dancing in an explosive exploration of modern freestyle dancing.